 Majors for Aspiring Pediatricians: Undergraduate Degree Options

-Pediatricians are medical doctors who specialize in the treatment of children and adolescents.
-According to the American Medical Association, prospective doctors typically major in a science field, most commonly biology, chemistry and physics; however, medical schools accept applicants with other undergraduate degrees as long as they meet the prerequisites.
+According to the American Medical Association, prospective doctors typically major in a science field, most commonly biology, chemistry and physics.
+However, medical schools accept applicants with other undergraduate degrees as long as they complete specific prerequisite coursework.

 Bachelor of Science in Biology